Chuong Nguyen

 Robust Quadruped Jumping via Deep Reinforcement Learning

-Guillaume Bellegarda*, Chuong Nguyen*, and Quan Nguyen
+Guillaume Bellegarda*, Chuong Nguyen*, Quan Nguyen

 video / arXiv